BrenMike/About-me/README.md

   </ul>

   <blockquote>
-  :bookmark: I believe the 3 most important things to think about are:
+  :bookmark: I believe the 3 most important things to think about are:<br>
-  Where you were before
+  Where you were before <br>
-  Where you are now
+  Where you are now <br>
-  Where you want to be in the future
+  Where you want to be in the future <br>
   </blockquote>